matt-graham/bvh-tools/README.md

 # bvh-tools

-Python utilities for reading and rendering Biovision Hierarchy skeleton and motion capture data
+Python utilities for reading and rendering Biovision Hierarchy skeleton and motion capture data.